asumo-1xts/NormalTrueBypass_PIC/.github/README.md

 ## Features

 - Selectable operating mode: Alternate or Momentary
-- Set the power-on state: ON or OFF
+- Selectable power-on state: ON or OFF
-- (Option) Selectable timing to switch: when-pressed or when-released
+- Selectable timing to switch: When-pressed or When-released
 - Automatically bypasses if power is accidentally turned off

 ## Verified on